Syaoran036/C3-C4_FBAmodel/README.md

 ## C3-C4 FBA model
-A C3-C4 intermediates flux balance model modified based on a published genome-scale constraint-based model of C3–C4 photosynthesis (Dal'Molin et al., 2010, Mallmann et al., 2014), which parameterized based on the physiological parameters collected in (Heckmann et al., 2013)
+This is the code for a flux balance model of C3-C4 intermediates, which was originally based on a published genome-scale constraint-based model of C3-C4 photosynthesis (Dal'Molin et al., 2010; Mallmann et al., 2014).
+This model was parameterized using the physiological parameters collected in Heckmann et al. (2013).
+The updated model was then utilized to simulate changes in metabolic flux when the Fd-GOGAT flux is limited.

 ## Dependency
 - R 3.5